shahank42/pChat/README.md

 - Create pChat rooms and use shareable links to invite members
 - Set a username to enter a pChat room
 - Send messages in the rooms (markdown fully supported!)
-- Room creators have the option to permanently destroy  pChat rooms
+- Rooms are persistent only as long as all members are present
-- Destroyed pChat rooms cannot be accessed anymore
+- If everyone leaves the room, then all messages are gone!
-- Works from any devic, be it desktop or mobile!
+- Works from any device, be it desktop or mobile!

 ---